 1. Bounding Boxes

-Complex polygons are used in place of simple bounding boxes for this image annotation method.
+Polygons are used in place of simple bounding boxes for this image annotation method.
 This is known to increase model accuracy, in terms of finding the locations of objects within a region of interest in the image.
-In turn, this is also known to improve object classification accuracy.
+This is also known to improve object classification accuracy.
 That’s because this technique cleans up and removes the noise around the object of interest, which is the set of unnecessary pixels around the object that tends to confuse classifiers.

 This is an image annotation method that’s commonly used for target objects in 3D scenes and photos.
 As its name implies, the difference between this method and bounding boxes is that annotations for this technique include depth, and not just height and width.